Types of Financial Advisors

 What Does Acting In Your Best Interest Mean?

-• Their recommendations & actions must accurately reflect your financial objectives, timeframes, and risk tolerance.
+- Their recommendations and actions should accurately reflect your financial objectives, timeframes, and risk tolerance.

-• They must avoid exposing their clients’ assets to excessive risk.
+- They are expected to avoid exposing their clients’ assets to excessive risk.

 What Is A Certified Financial Planner (CFP®)?

-Unlike investment advisors and brokers, those who call themselves financial planners are not regulated or licensed.
+Unlike investment advisors and brokers, financial planners are not universally regulated or licensed as a distinct category.
 Technically, anyone can call themselves a financial planner.
-To bring credibility and accountability to the profession, a number of industry organizations have formed to award formal certifications to financial planners.
-The most well known is the Certified Financial Planner Board of Standards (CFP Board.)
+However, several industry organizations have established formal certifications to bring credibility and accountability to the profession.
+The Certified Financial Planner Board of Standards (CFP® Board) is the most well-known.
+To earn the CFP® certification, financial advisors must meet rigorous requirements:

 Agree to abide by the CFP Board’s code of ethics & rules of conduct, which require them to act with integrity & accountability & to always put their clients’ best interests first.